DXC-Technology-Italy/batman/README.md

 - [ ] batman-sample-impl
 - [ ] batman-sample-war

+# Containerization
+We included a Dockerfile and docker-compose.yml to facilitate the understanding and deployment of BATMAN.
+We use a Tomcat Docker official image

 ## batman-parent
 Little things to say, this project contains the POM's dependencies and plugins for the maven stuff.